Best long-term travel insurance for 2026 — Honest comparison

 - Additionally: Amex Platinum credit card (as a backup for short trips)

-- Equipment insurance: Separate photo equipment insurance for my Sony A7 IV and DJI Mini 5 Pro (approx. €200/year)
+- Equipment insurance: Separate photo equipment insurance for my camera and drone (approx. €200/year)

 Total cost for comprehensive insurance coverage: under €600 per year.
 That's less than a single treatment abroad would cost.